 Bot Lane Synergy Examples

 We will look at a few champions, and we will specify what picks will complement then best on the lane.
 Of course, we won't mention every possible combination or every single champion that is strong.
-But we can guarantee that you will know what kind of ADCs a support should attract.
+But we can guarantee that you will know what kind of ADCs support should attract.
 In the beginning, you will get some longer descriptions, but as the guide comes to an end, the descriptions will be scarce, but you will know what we are talking about.
-That's how you can learn it without having to look for this guide during every champion select.
+That's how you can learn it without having to look for this guide during every champion selection.

 Alistar - Trade/Scaling/Kill Pressure ADCs